JainAbhi2411/DineQR/docs/prd.md

 7. Receive notification when food is served

 **Phase 6: Dining Experience**
-1. Enjoy meal
-2. Use chat for any requests:\n   - Request condiments
+1. Enjoy meal\n2.
+Use chat for any requests:\n   - Request condiments
    - Report issues with food
    - Ask for recommendations for dessert
 3. Order additional items if needed
-4. Request bill when ready
-\n**Phase 7: Payment**
+\n**Phase 7: Dining Completion & Payment**
-1. Receive bill notification
+1. **Dining Completion Check**:
+   - Receive notification: 'Hope you enjoyed your meal!'
+   - Tap 'Complete Dining' button
+   - Confirmation dialog: 'Have you finished your meal?'
+   - Select 'Yes, I am Done'\n2. **Bill Summary Display**:
-2. Review itemized bill with taxes
+   - View itemized bill with all charges
-3. Add tip (select percentage or custom amount)
-4. Tap 'Proceed to Payment'
-5. **Select Payment Method**:
-   - Choose from: Cards, Digital Wallets, UPI, BNPL, or COC (Cash on Counter)
-   - If COC selected:\n     - Receive confirmation: 'Please pay at the counter'\n     - Order marked as 'Payment Pending - COC'
+   - Review total amount\n   - Add tip (optional)
+3. **Payment Based on Method**:
+   - **If COC Selected**:
+     - See instruction: 'Please Pay at the Counter'
-     - Proceed to restaurant counter to pay with cash
+     - Proceed to restaurant counter with phone\n     - Show bill summary to staff
+     - Pay with cash\n     - Tap 'I Have Paid at Counter' in app
-     - Staff confirms payment and updates status
+     - Confirm payment completion
+     - Wait for restaurant confirmation
-   - If online payment selected:
+     - Receive payment success notification
+     - **E-bill automatically generated and sent via email/SMS**
+     - Download e-bill from app
+   - **If Online Payment Selected**:
-     - Complete payment with secure authentication
+     - Tap 'Proceed to Payment'\n     - Complete payment with authentication
-     - Receive instant payment confirmation
+     - Receive instant confirmation
-6. Split bill with friends (optional)
-7. Download digital receipt
+     - **E-bill automatically generated and sent immediately**
+     - Download e-bill from app
+4. **Split Bill** (if applicable):
+   - Each person pays their share
+   - Individual e-bills generated for each\n\n**Phase 8: Post-Dining**

-**Phase 8: Post-Dining**\n1.
-Rate overall experience (1-5 stars)
-2. Rate individual aspects:
+1. Rate overall experience (1-5 stars)\n2.
+Rate individual aspects:
    - Food quality
    - Service
    - Ambiance
-   - Value for money
-3. Rate individual dishes ordered
-4. Write review and upload photos
+   - Value for money\n3.
+Rate individual dishes ordered\n4.
+Write review and upload photos
-5. Tip waiter directly through app (optional, for online payments)
-6. View loyalty points earned
+5. View loyalty points earned
+6. Download or email e-bill if needed
 7. Save restaurant to favorites
 8. Share experience on social media